 Fred gave his name to two characters in the novels.
 Rather sadly, he was Nell Trent’s disreputable older brother in The Old Curiosity Shop, which had been published in serial form between 1840 and 1841.
 But he was also Scrooge’s kind-hearted nephew in A Christmas Carol, and one would like to think that Dickens had not forgotten that Fred, as a boy, had been the favourite of his three brothers.
 No doubt Dickens had used his influence to secure Fred’s position in the Treasury, and he obviously felt that he could rely on his brother’s support in dealing with John Walker and his begging letters.

 When Fred appeared at the house in Lambeth, it turned out that Walker was not at home.
 However, much to his astonishment, Mrs Walker was.
-Far from being dead, as claimed by her husband in the letter of the 17th of May, she was very much alive.
+Far from being dead, as claimed by her husband in the letter of 17 May, she was very much alive.
 One can only imagine the conversation that followed this remarkable discovery.

 As a consequence of admitting that his wife was alive, Walker was taken off to the police court in Marylebone to answer the charges made against him by the aggrieved Dickens.
-The following day, which was Wednesday the 22nd of May, his case came before the magistrate, John Rawlinson, who learnt from Sturgeon that he had been on the Society’s register since 1842, and had received many handouts from its funds.
+The following day, which was Wednesday 22 May, his case came before the magistrate, John Rawlinson, who learnt from Sturgeon that he had been on the Society’s register since 1842 and had received many handouts from its funds.
 As a result Sturgeon was able to affirm that the letters sent to Dickens were in Walker’s hand, a claim Walker was in no position to refute.

 The scene in the courthouse must have been dismal.
-Dickens declared that it gave him no pleasure to participate in the proceedings, but he had felt himself obliged to came forward, given that he was constantly pestered by the writers of begging letters, and that Walker had lied so shamelessly about his wife’s death.
-Even so, he was thrown off balance by Walker’s obvious distress, and he had seen Mrs Walker waiting outside in the street all morning, hoping to speak to him on her husband’s behalf.
+Dickens declared that it gave him no pleasure to participate in the proceedings, but he had felt himself obliged to come forward.
+He was constantly pestered by the writers of begging letters, and Walker had lied shamelessly about his wife’s death.
+Even so, he was thrown off balance by Walker’s obvious distress, and he had seen Mrs Walker waiting outside in the street all morning in the hope of speaking to him on her husband’s behalf.